-Queensland’s unemployment rate remained steady at 5.9% in April on a trend basis as the national benchmark was unchanged at 5.1% according to the latest data released from the Australian Bureau of Statistics (ABS).
+Queensland’s unemployment rate (on a trend basis) rose to 6.6% in September, its highest level since January 2015 as the national benchmark remained steady at 5.3%, according to the latest data released from the Australian Bureau of Statistics (ABS).
 Read more.